multitudes/FabLabNeukoelln-Fungi_Project/README.md

 - Dark environment

 ### Fruiting
-The spawned bag will be kept in the ideal environment until it fruits.
-This is the first
+The spawned bag will be kept in the ideal environment until it fruits and then can be harvested.
+This is the first step in our project.

 ## Links